Locxter/inkscape-default-template/README.md

-# locxter's Inkscape default template
+# Inkscape template

+## Overview

-This repository includes my personal Inkscape default template (1920x1080 pixels page with all alignment tolls activated) and a script to install it on Linux.
+This repository includes my personal Inkscape template (1920x1080 pixel page with all alignment tools activated) and a script to install it on Linux.

 ## How to install it on Linux

 Simply execute the `install.sh` script and you should be read to go.